adamhammoudd/Aim-Trainer/README.md

   pip install pygame

 ## Credits
-- This project is from this [YouTube video](https://www.youtube.com/watch?v=NpmFbWO6HPU&t)
+- This project is from this [YouTube video](https://www.youtube.com/watch?v=NpmFbWO6HPU&t), which I added more features to it to make it more complete.